MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 If you need to find a specific device or add-in, you can use the search box located at the top of the page.

 ## Switch device update channel
+> [!NOTE]
+> The Inventory switch device update channel is in public preview.

 You can use the **Switch device update channel** capability to change the update channel for Microsoft 365 Apps across the devices in your organization.
 To trigger a channel change using this capability, perform the following steps: